Skip to main content

 Are all Ollama models truly open source?

 Not all.
 The Ollama library includes models with varying licences.
 Llama 3.x/4.x use the Meta Llama Community Licence (not OSI-approved open source -- restricts commercial use above 700M monthly active users).
-Mistral 7B, Qwen3, Qwen 3.6, Devstral, and Gemma models are Apache 2.0 (fully open source).
-Kimi K2.6 is MIT licensed (fully commercial-friendly).
+Mistral Small, Qwen3, Qwen 3.6, Devstral, and Gemma models are Apache 2.0 (fully open source).
+Kimi K2.6 is Modified MIT licensed (commercial-friendly with an attribution clause).
 Always check the licence before commercial deployment.

 Which embedding model should I use with Ollama for RAG?